 The Conclusion: How to Improve Stand-ups

-Encouraging feedback from your team on your process is key to improve stand-up.
+Encouraging feedback from your team on your process is key to improving stand-up.
 You can help foster retrospection, allowing for an even deeper understanding of what is or isn’t working well.

 In the end, stand-up meetings are about team communication.
 Scrum meetings are supposed to galvanize that point, ensuring that the team is working cohesively to underline the company’s mission statement.
 What they are not about is following rules of agile, just so that you can say you did.
 Agile isn’t a one-size-fits-all solution, and it’s important to conceptualize that.
 As long as team members communicate key ideas and locks efficiently, discourse can happen without undermining productivity.